Deep Dive – Climate Change Series

 The Halifax master plan is something entirely different.
 Referred to as the Centre Plan, its actual title is the Regional Centre Secondary Municipal Planning Strategy.
 Bureaucratic and cumbersome to read, it’s not an expression of community values or vision.
 It’s a pronouncement of government intent.1 The plan speaks of planning staff doing “extensive community engagement.”
 However, like much of the plan’s content, the language used here is performative and misleading.
 In reality, the government made all consequential decisions shaping development before they unveiled the plan to the public.
 It’s just as if they built a house and then let residents pick the curtains.

-More than anything else, Halifax’s plan is concerned with so-called “strategic growth.”
-It’s by far the most prominent idea expressed in the document.
-As this series will show, strategic growth in Halifax is a euphemism for using mass immigration to fuel development of a sort that maximizes emissions.
+More than anything else, Halifax’s plan is organized around what it calls “strategic growth.”
+It’s the most prominent idea expressed in the document and a euphemism for using mass immigration to fuel development of a sort that maximizes emissions.

 To better understand why strategic growth matters to those in power in Nova Scotia, we need to return to 1970.
 Recall the twelve outsiders tasked with providing recommendations on how to maximize strategic growth.
-AP reporter Ken Hartnett recorded their analysis for posterity.
+The journalist I mentioned previously, Ken Hartnett, recorded their analysis for posterity.
 The publication is aptly titled, Documentary of a Community’s Week-Long Confrontation with Itself.
 In it, we learn the outsiders, “most of them men of international reputation,” found a society “dedicated to underachievement,” possessing a massive “inferiority complex.”2

-Here again, in the present day, little has changed regarding those who operate the levers of power.
+In the present day, little has changed.
 Politicians and pundits in Nova Scotia talk about the need for “growth” to make Halifax the next “world-class city” or the “next Boston.”
 Media boosterism celebrates the municipality’s seemingly desperate need to be something that it currently is not.

 Many in academia found the Nova Scotia report troubling and misleading.
 One critique noted that the report’s authors framed Nova Scotia’s circumstances as a catastrophe to heighten fear to ensure compliance with their “call to action.”
 The most prominent recommended action in the report was, notably, to embrace government-engineered mass immigration at the provincial level.
 It was sold as being the key that would unlock the door to untold prosperity.
 In keeping with Nova Scotia’s culture of top-down decision-making, politicians, the media, and the public at large all bought into the messaging.

-One of the most noteworthy things about the report is that it failed to even mention the existence of climate change.
+One of the most noteworthy things about the report is that it does not mention climate change.
 It follows then that the relationship between significant population growth and emissions was never considered.

 This brings us back to the use of the term strategic growth throughout Halifax’s master plan.
-The term refers to a policy of incentivizing the erasure of large swaths of the city and replacing older, historic buildings with larger high-rises and mid-rises made of concrete, glass, and steel.
-Mass immigration gives Halifax’s plan its coherence.
-Without a continual stream of people continuing to come to Halifax to occupy space in all the new mid- and high-rise buildings going up, little in the plan makes sense.
-As of this writing, most of these newcomers are what the media describes as “international migrants” who are furthering the government’s “stretch goal” of arbitrarily doubling the population to 2 million by 2060.
+The term refers to a policy of incentivizing the erasure of large swaths of the city and replacing older, historic buildings with larger mid- and high-rise towers.
+Rapid population growth gives Halifax’s plan its coherence.
+Without a continual stream of people continuing to come to Halifax to occupy space in all the new mid- and high-rise buildings going up, little in the plan makes economic sense.

-Writer Edward Abbey noted that “growth for the sake of growth is the ideology of the cancer cell.”
-Besides the environmental consequences of Nova Scotia’s brand of “strategic growth,” there are, as I mentioned previously, social and environmental costs.
-Spiraling housing costs, a growing homeless population, record levels of child poverty, a healthcare crisis, and increasing traffic congestion that is now worse than all comparably sized U.S. cities are all byproducts of Halifax’s “plan.”
+Besides the environmental consequences of Nova Scotia’s implementation of “strategic growth,” there are also those social and environmental costs.
+Spiraling housing prices, a growing homeless population, record levels of child poverty, a healthcare crisis, and increasing traffic congestion that is now worse than all comparably sized U.S. cities are all byproducts of Halifax’s “plan.”
 The government’s response to a series of government-induced problems has been to double down and say the benefits of the “population boom” outweigh the “challenges.”

 Culture Matters